 Cookbook Reviews – A Modern Way to Eat & Through the Seasons

-If there’s one thing that makes my heart beat a little faster it’s a new cookbook, so you can imagine how pleased I was to get home from my travels and find two of them waiting in the post for me!
+If there’s one thing that makes my heart beat a little faster it’s a new cookbook, so you can imagine how pleased I was to get home from my travels and find two of them in the post waiting for cookbook reviews from me!
 The first is from a very reliable favourite of mine, Annabel Langbein, and the second from someone new to me, the vegetarian cook Anna Jones.

 Annabel Langbein’s newest offering is Through the Seasons (ABC Books, Harper Collins).
-The style of this edition differs a little the previous books of hers that I have reviewed here and here, but the content is every bit as well tested and reliable as ever.
+The style of this edition differs a little from the previous cookbook reviews of hers I have written here and here, but the content is every bit as well tested and reliable as ever.
 I love Annabel’s recipes for their consistency, adaptability and accessibility.
 Her recipes use ingredients that you are not going to have to scour the supermarket shelves for, and produce wonderfully fresh, flavourful dishes that don’t take half the day to prepare.
 And you know that time is a big consideration of mine – I’m lazy, but still want to have great food on the table every time.

 Langbein’s stylish and sophisticated good looks belie her extraordinary background and it’s hard to reconcile this polished television performer with the woman who used to trap possums and jump out of helicopters to recover live deer.
 Nevertheless, after 20 years of honing her skills, 21 cookbooks and several immensely popular television series she is now an international overnight sensation whose cookbooks outsell those of Jamie Oliver in her home country by up to nine times!